35 Examples of Personal Goals You Need to Set (Updated 2023)

 Examples of personal goals for work

-Whether you work at home or in an office/store/business these are great personal smart goals examples for work.
+Whether you work at home or in an office/store/business, these are great examples of smart personal goals for work.
 Here are 8 work goals examples.

 Work smarter